ArneBinder/recursive-embedding/README.md

 "Related" can be interpreted in several ways, e.g., in the case of SICK, several annotators scored pairs of sentences intuitively and the resulting scores are averaged.

+The [score](#Scoring) is used as measure for the strength of the relatedness.

 ### TASK: Predict Matches (binary classification)

 Predict, **if** two trees belong together or not.

 "Belonging together" can be interpreted in several ways, e.g., in the case of DBpedia-NIF we selected to match article abstracts against abstracts of other wikipedia articles, that are linked within the section "See also".

+The [score](#Scoring) is used as probability for the case that the trees belong together.

 ## License